Early Years Foundation Stage

 Vision

-Our unique EYFS vision, based on our whole school believe that ‘all things are possible’, is focused on our belief that children are central to their own learning and development.
+Our unique EYFS vision, based on our whole school believe that ‘With God all things are possible’, is focused on our belief that children are central to their own learning and development.
 By believing in them and providing them with well thought out opportunities they are able to achieve.
 We share with our children:

 ‘You are powerful…